dinopanda/dinopanda.github.io/wirelesskeyboard.md

 * Knowledge #3 - Bluetooth (nRF51822) - QMK with the power of community anything is possible.
 Bluetooth is already supported and with a couple options as well, [https://docs.qmk.fm/#/feature_bluetooth](https://docs.qmk.fm/#/feature_bluetooth).
 Their links led me to the Adafruit company, down to a search and found out about a product line called [Feather](https://www.adafruit.com/category/777).
 They have a product with the nRF51822 bluetooth chip as well as the ATmega32U4 processor, [https://www.adafruit.com/product/2829](https://www.adafruit.com/product/2829).

 # Idea
 The idea?
 Simple.
-Can i smash this different size dev board where a smaller dev board was designed to fit to give it bluetooth capabilities?
+Can i smash this different size dev board where a smaller dev board was designed to fit, to give it bluetooth capabilities?
 Answer.
 Yes.

 # Execution
 The actual build part or maybe it's just the part where i say i did the idea and done.
 Cause really that's what happened.